Anne Sexton

 Anne Sexton (born Anne Gray Harvey; November 9, 1928 – October 4, 1974) was an American poet known for her highly personal, confessional verse.
 She won the Pulitzer Prize for poetry in 1967 for her book Live or Die.
-Her poetry details her long battle with bipolar disorder, suicidal tendencies, and intimate details from her private life, including relationships with her husband and children, whom she physically and sexually assaulted.
+Her poetry often drew on her experiences with mental illness, including bipolar disorder and suicidal ideation, as well as aspects of her personal life.
+She was known for blending fairy tales, mythology, and religious imagery with autobiographical themes.
+Sexton’s work continues to be widely read and studied for its emotional intensity and lasting influence on contemporary American poetry.
+After her death, one of her daughters has alleged abuse in accounts discussed in some later biographies and scholarship.

 Early life and family

 Anne Sexton was born Anne Gray Harvey in Newton, Massachusetts, to Mary Gray (Staples) Harvey (1901–1959) and Ralph Churchill Harvey (1900–1959).
 She had two older sisters, Jane Elizabeth (Harvey) Jealous (1923–1983) and Blanche Dingley (Harvey) Taylor (1925–2011).
 She spent most of her childhood in Boston.
+It is known that Sexton's parents were often abusive.

 In 1945 she enrolled at Rogers Hall boarding school in Lowell, Massachusetts, later spending a year at Garland School.
+She lived with her great aunt 'Nanna' whom Sexton considered her "greatest confidante", though she was also institutionalised.
 For a time she modeled for Boston's Hart Agency.
 On August 16, 1948, she married Alfred Muller Sexton II and they remained together until 1973.
 Sexton had her first child, Linda Gray Sexton, in 1953.
 Her second child, Joyce Ladd Sexton, was born two years later.
+Shortly after, she had her first breakdown and was admitted to a neuropsychiatric hospital.
+She continued to suffer with her mental health for the remainder of her life.